Patna: Rahul Gandhi granted bail in defamation case filed for jibe at ‘Modi’ surname

 The case was filed by Bihar Deputy Chief Minister Sushil Kumar Modi.

-Congress leader Rahul Gandhi was on Saturday granted bail by a court in Patna in connection with a defamation case filed against him by Bihar’s Deputy Chief Minister Sushil Kumar Modi, ANI reported.
+Congress leader Rahul Gandhi was on Saturday granted bail by a court in Patna in connection with a defamation case filed against him by Bihar’s Deputy Chief Minister Sushil Kumar Modi, PTI reported.
 The Bharatiya Janata Party leader had filed the case in connection with a derogatory remark Gandhi had made about those with the surname “Modi”.

 During an election speech in April, Gandhi had claimed that all people with the surname Modi were corrupt, citing Prime Minister Narendra Modi, former Indian Premier League chief Lalit Modi, and Punjab National Bank scam-accused Nirav Modi as examples.

-After the hearing, Gandhi said that whoever raises voice against the Narendra Modi government or the BJ or RSS is slapped with court cases.
+After the hearing, Gandhi said that whoever raises voice against the Narendra Modi government or the BJP or RSS is slapped with court cases.
+Sushil Modi’s counsel said the court had fixed August 8 as the next date of hearing.
+Gandhi pled not guilty before the court.

+Meanwhile, the hearing in another defamation case against Rahul Gandhi, filed for his accusation that the RSS was responsible for the assassination of Mahatma Gandhi, was adjourned for October 19 by a court in Bhiwandi.
+Gandhi was unable to appear for the hearing as he was in Patna.

 Earlier this week, Gandhi and Communist Party of India (Marxist) General Secretary Sitaram Yechury had pled not guilty in another defamation case filed against them by a Rashtriya Swayamsevak Sangh worker in Mumbai.